Jeremy-3/Phase-1-project/README.md

   - focus
   - blur

-- One downfall to this application is that it is not that much interactive with the user but changes will be implemented soon.
+- One downfall to this application is that it is not that much interactive with the user in which he/she cannot purchase the desired game but changes will be implemented soon.

 ## requirements
 For this Project ,I :